F4U Corsair

 1. Navy Service

 After the war, the Corsair continued to be used by the U.S. Navy in several different roles, including as an aircraft carrier and fighter-bomber.
 The aircraft saw action in both the Korean War and the Vietnam War.
+Navy pilots demonstrated exceptional skill in landing Corsairs on carriers, overcoming the aircraft's challenging low-speed handling and visibility issues.

 1. Royal Navy